Adult Basic Education (ABE)

 The ABE program is competency based, thus completion time depends on the progress made by each individual student.
 Instructors ensure that opportunities are provided for students to achieve their maximum potential in a minimum amount of time.

-ABE basic skills related instruction encompasses a combination of the following instructional
+ABE basic skills related instruction encompasses a combination of the following instructional components:

 - Basic Computer Literacy